Diana Rosenbaum, BSN, RN

 School nursing is a professional registered nursing specialty that involves identification, assessment, prevention, and intervention to remedy or modify students' health needs.
 The nurses' goal is to promote the optimum health of students and the students' abilities to achieve their individual educational goals.

 Nurses monitor required immunizations, perform mandated health screenings, track communicable diseases, plan for emergencies and provide direct care to students.
 Please use the links to the left to learn more about the Hays CISD District Health Services.

 We would like to assure you that medical information about your child is treated as confidential by the nurses and all school staff.
 We do not share information about your child with outside parties nor can we discuss health concerns of any other student with you.

 News from the Nurse

-Hays CISD is once again partnering with Healthy Schools to offer in school flu shot clinics to all of our students to prepare for flu season, that is already upon us.
-The Live Oak Academy flu shot clinic will be combined with Hay High School flu shot clinic on Wednesday, November 14, 2018 for those already signed up.
-The flu clinic unfortunately is closed to any new participants at this time.
-However, please consider taking your student, for their flu shot, to their doctor or local pharmacy.
+Flu season is already upon us.
+Please consider taking your student, for their flu shot, to their doctor or local pharmacy.
 As a friendly reminder good hand hygiene is vital during this season, as well as covering any coughing and or sneezing, and staying at home with any vomiting or symptoms of illness that include a fever of 100 degrees.
 Students will need to remain home until 24 hours fever free without the assistance of medication, as well as, no vomiting for 24 hours before returning to school.